 Don’t get me wrong, I understand the concept of business, I can read financial reports and complex comparative analyses.
 I’ve certainly been rewarded generously for my participation in market economics and the ability to incorporate and insure my endeavors for the best possible outcome and security into the future.
 The same as those walking before me and beside me, we didn’t just fall off the sunflower-covered hippie VW bus.
 Most of us either have experience and education in community planning and public events [a long forgotten professional pursuit, it seems], or specialized study and apprenticeship that prepared us.
-Or we discovered a book listing resources or stumbled upon public gatherings of people excited about and anxious to share what they’ve learned – in this particular case, herbs, but the same can apply to music [especially folk and alternative], organic gardening and food politics, and a long list of environmental and human rights activist endeavors . . . those that embrace the idea that there is good reason to make certain knowledge accessible to all, that idea that this will serve and help evolve humanity - that some information was not meant to be hoarded and privatized.
+Or we discovered a book listing resources or stumbled upon public gatherings of people excited about and anxious to share what they’ve learned – in this particular case, herbs, but the same can apply to music [especially folk and alternative], organic gardening and food politics, and a long list of environmental and human rights activist endeavors . . . those that embrace the idea that there is good reason to make certain knowledge accessible to all, that idea that this will serve and help evolve humanity – that some information was not meant to be hoarded and privatized.
 The idea that this won’t impede an ability to create our own individual design and artistry surrounding products and services that originate in early folklore and have now evolved to include sophisticated science – that we can be rewarded financially without restricting anyone else from marketing their own endeavor rooted in those same traditions.
 That idea that claiming a name from the commons as our own to restrict its long shared use is repulsive and antithetical to the herbal tradition.
+To make sure your garden reflects your essence at home contact a tree services near me for further advice.

 I’ve interviewed people who have inspired, entertained and delighted here on my blog in the past.
 It’s time to renew the effort to spotlight those I believe best represent the shared values of a strong and enduring community.
 Watch this space.